In wake of mass shootings, some parents hesitate bringing their kids to big events

 Man I'm so tired of this happening everywhere.
 This was a celebration!
 Now there's 9 children in the hospital with gunshot wounds. https://t.co/60CKcDf6J1

-Elaine Corbin, a Kansas City mother of two daughters ages 6 and 9, was about to attend the parade with her children when the shots rang out.
+Elaine Corbin, a Kansas City mother of two daughters ages 6 and 9, had already attended both the parade and the rally and were inside their hotel when shots rang out.

 "It's a really unfortunate situation because we're all born and raised here.
 So we love our Kansas City sports teams, especially the Chiefs.
 And so being able to celebrate with millions of fans is something that's really important to us," she said in an interview with NPR.